pnp/sharing-is-caring/pnp-sic-contribution-guidance.md

 **The session will provide the following hands-on experience for each attendee:**
 * GitHub SPFx samples repository forking into personal GitHub account and cloning to your local development environment
 * Committing SPFx sample to personal GitHub forked repository using Visual Studio Code
-* Submitting a new sample using a GitHub pull request
+* Submitting the new sample using a GitHub pull request
 * Understanding of the OfficeDevPnP sample code contribution pull request process, including how to provide a useful and accurate pull request description.
 * For each attendee, a personalized SPFx sample will be prepared, allowing all attending to experience the pull request process, from start to finish.